Pro-nuclear energy movement: Individuals supporting nuclear power

 A pragmatic need for secure energy supply is a leading reason for many to support nuclear energy.
 Many people, including former opponents of nuclear energy, now say that nuclear energy is necessary for reducing carbon dioxide emissions.
 They recognize that the threat to humanity from climate change is far worse than any risk associated with nuclear energy.
 Many nuclear energy supporters, but not all, acknowledge that renewable energy is also important to the effort to eliminate emissions.
 Early environmentalists who publicly voiced support for nuclear power include James Lovelock, originator of the Gaia hypothesis, Patrick Moore, an early member of Greenpeace and former president of Greenpeace Canada, George Monbiot and Stewart Brand, creator of the Whole Earth Catalog.
 Lovelock goes further to refute claims about the danger of nuclear energy and its waste products.
 In a January 2008 interview, Moore said that "It wasn't until after I'd left Greenpeace and the climate change issue started coming to the forefront that I started rethinking energy policy in general and realized that I had been incorrect in my analysis of nuclear as being some kind of evil plot."
 There are increasing numbers of scientists and laymen who are environmentalists with views that depart from the mainstream environmental stance that rejects a role for nuclear power in the climate fight (once labelled "Nuclear Greens," some now consider themselves Ecomodernists).

-Other academics and professionals, alarmed by the impact of disproportionate media coverage of nuclear accidents have formed a group called Scientists for Accurate Radiation Information (SARI).
-This was formed after a tsunami in Japan in 2011 caused an accidental release at Fukushima Daiichi and local people were unnecessarily relocated and psychologically stressed by false fears.
-This effective suffering is known as the ‘nocebo’ effect, and describes a situation where a negative outcome occurs due to a belief that an intervention will cause harm.
+Other academics and professionals, alarmed by the exaggerated impact media coverage of nuclear accidents have formed a group called Scientists for Accurate Radiation Information (SARI).
+This was formed after a tsunami in Japan in 2011 caused an accidental release at Fukushima Daiichi, local people were unnecessarily relocated and psychologically stressed by false fears.
+This evacuation is estimated to have produced increased mortality rates equivalent to 2,313 deaths.
+This effective suffering is known as the 'nocebo' effect and describes a situation where a negative outcome occurs due to a belief that an intervention will cause harm.

 Others who have spoken publicly on the benefits of nuclear power include: